DHTMLX/docs-suite/docs/guides/events_guide.md

 });
 ```

-Where **component** is the name of the component of the DHTMLX Suite library (for example, calendar, grid, list, etc.).
+where **component** is the name of the component of the DHTMLX Suite library (for example, calendar, grid, list, etc.).

 The **component.events.on()** method takes two parameters: